fortiema/mattfortier/content/nlp-intro-pt-1-overview.md

 I realized lately that getting started with Natural Language Processing can be scary, intimidating and/or confusing for a lot of people.
 I am not quite sure if this is due to the complexity of the task (especially to get meaningful results), the amount of theoretical knowledge needed to come up with a working solution, the sparsity of good resources available out there, or a mixture of all of the above.
 This prompted me to start writing a series of articles in the hope of helping some of you to take that first step.

 My ambitions are humble: I am not an NLP expert, but I feel like I have accumulated enough real-world experience to at least have something meaningful to say about it.
-With that said, let's get started with a global overview...
+With that said, let's get started today with a simple, global overview...

 ## Objective

-The business application of Natural Language Processing projects can be quite diverse: spam classification on emails/sms, sentiment analysis on movie reviews or tweets, or document similarity for plagiarism detection on written essays.
+The end goals of Natural Language Processing projects can be quite diverse: spam classification on emails/sms, sentiment analysis on movie reviews or tweets, or document similarity for plagiarism detection on written essays.
 Whatever it is you are trying to accomplish, the underlying motive stays the same: Extract meaningful and valuable information from text data on a somewhat large scale.

 For this reason, a modern NLP pipeline will always adopt a similar architecture.
 Understanding this, and seeing where each piece of the puzzle fits in the overall picture will go a long way in helping you come up with solutions.